simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 developing the analysis tools and pipeline workflows of the future will be difficult.

-I note tht data analysis workflows are very popular in fields in which data analysis is indispensible, as is the case in biomedical reserch, my focus area.
+I note that data analysis workflows are very popular in fields in which data analysis is indispensible, as is the case in biomedical reserch, my focus area.
 In this field, data generators, which typically lead the scientific enterprise, are not always trained data